This delicious layer cake is infused with strawberries inside and out. It is flavorful and moist and the frosting is to die for!

 Now, don't let the layers intimidate you.
 This cake is easier to make than it might appear.
 Before I started making cakes, I would see a beautiful layered creation and think that there was no possible way I would have the time to create such a thing.
 Let me tell you a little secret.
 Break the process up into stages.
 Bake the cakes one day, wrap them up and freeze them.
 The next day, make the frosting and assemble the cake (that's the fun part!).
 This makes the cake-making process so much less daunting.

 This strawberry frosting will seriously blow you away.
-The cool whip is the hidden star of the show and it will cause people to inquire.
+The whipped cream is the hidden star of the show and it will cause people to inquire.
 "What IS it about this frosting?
 There's something in there that I can't quite put my finger on.
 It's buttercream, but not really."
 While the whipped topping makes it fantastic, it will also make the frosting get a bit melty if it's left out of the fridge for too long.
 So keep the cake refrigerated until you're ready to serve it to alleviate that issue.
 Which really is a non-issue because after people taste it, the consistency won't matter one bit.

 Ok, here's to the hope that spring will soon arrive and that you will enjoy this cake as much as we did!
 Thanks for reading, friends!
 Have a great weekend!